 Almost 50% of 18-24 year olds continue to work, even while on holiday, our survey has found.

-A study recently conducted by ourselves found that 20% of the UK population continue to stay in communication with work while holidaying.
+We recently conducted a survey of over 500 UK citizens and found that 20% of the UK population continue to stay in communication with work while holidaying.

 What's more shocking is that the survey uncovered that almost half of 18-24 year olds remain hard-wired into work communication, even while holidaying.
 Match this with the worrying statistic that half a million UK workers are already suffering with work-related stress and you have a recipe for disaster with millennials not taking enough time away from work to help reduce the chances of burnout and work stress.

 Conversely, those over the age of 45 were much less inclined to communicate with work while on holiday, with 89% saying that they wouldn't communicate with work.

 The American Psychological Association say that “the recovery process requires “switching off” from work by having periods of time when you are neither engaging in work related activities, nor thinking about work”.

 We also found that only 17% of Brits are actually using all of our work holiday entitlement to take a holiday.
 The rest of us?
 Close to 40% use between five and 10 days of that entitlement to actually get away from it all and have a genuine holiday, and 16% use a measly one-five of their entitled holiday days.

 Millennials have also have been found to waste six days of their annual leave on chores.
 That's a quarter of their holiday entitlement wasted on chores and life-admin.